‘It gets better’: Jimmy Fallon brings hope, laughter to somber Parkland graduation

 Four graduating seniors — Nicolas Dworet, Joaquin Oliver, Carmen Schentrup and Meadow Pollack — were killed during the school shooting at Marjory Stoneman Douglas in February.

-Two other students in the class — Kaitlyn Critelli and Ethan Lalinde — died in 2016 and were honored during the ceremony.
+Two other seniors — Kaitlyn Critelli and Ethan Lalinde — died in 2016 and were honored during the ceremony.

-Family representatives received posthumous diplomas and a glass-encased cap and gown on behalf of the seniors.
+Family representatives received posthumous diplomas and graduation caps encased once glass on behalf of the seniors.

 Following planned remarks from the school’s principal and the Broward County Schools superintendent, and a performance of the Parkland-inspired song “Shine,” surprise guest speaker and talk show host Jimmy Fallon took the stage to applause and cheers.

-Note: Correction: A previous version of this story incorrectly stated that family representatives received glass-encased graduation gowns on behalf of their students.
-They received graduation caps and diplomas.